 The Clock Tower is also one of the most important constructions within the Belgrade Fortress.
 The Venetian architect Andrea Cornaro built it in 1789.
-The gate under the tower carries the same name.
+The gate under the tower has the same name.

 The Inner Stambol Gate, built around 1750 and named after Istanbul, was the main gate of the fortress, within the second city wall.

-Constructed in the mid-18th century, the Outer Stambol Gate does not display any sculptural decorations.
+Constructed in the mid-18th century, the Outer Stambol Gate does not have any sculptural decorations.
 It is representative of the utilitarian architectural style of the Ottoman period.

 The Gallery of the Natural History Museum in the Kalemegdan Park serves for exhibitions, educational workshops and conferences.
 It’s a small gallery, but it contains a lot of of interesting exhibits.

-The Serbian leader of the First Serbian Uprising passed through the Karadjordje Gate, to conquer the fortress from the Ottoman Turks, in 1806.
+The Serbian leader of the First Serbian Uprising passed through the Karadjordje Gate, to conquer the fortress from the Ottomans, in 1806.
 The gate is from the 18th century.

 The Cvijeta Zuzorić Art Pavilion, built in 1928, in the Art Deco architectural style, was the first venue specifically built in Belgrade as an art gallery.
 Cvijeta Zuzorić was a famous 16th century poet and benefactor from Dubrovnik.

 It’s a small zoo, but it contains a lot of animals and it’s definitely worth a visit.
 The most recent addition to the zoo were two hyenas.

 They neglected it for a long time but, in recent times, the zoo made a lot of effort to improve conditions in which they keep animals.
 Thus, the newly renovated enclosures look good and spacious.